 When designing your Shade Garden, be sure to use a variety of perennials for different textures and color and add in some annuals for lots of pops of color.

 Perennials for Shade:

 There are lots of other Perennials for Shade, but I am listing the ones I am most familiar with and have actually grown.
-I would recommend doing a Google search for shade perennials in your gardening zone to come up with many more varieties.
+For more ideas and pictures of shade plants, be sure to check out – 20 Perennials for Shade to Jazz Up Your Gardens when you’ve finished up here.
+It’s also fun to do a Google search for shade perennials in your gardening zone to come up with many more varieties.
 Be sure to watch for the words: invasive or vigorous spreader, and stay away from those varieties.

 - Hosta – there are thousands of varieties of Hosta.